 In the early stages of chronic health conditions, family members know who will act as caregiver, but don’t know how to pay for home health care.
 More often than not, women are providing this informal care.3

 Informal caregiving can take a physical and financial toll of women, who must manage responsibilities for themselves and their families while also attending to care for a chronically ill loved one.

-Female clients are likely to need more money to care for a longer life7
+Female clients may well need more money to care for a longer life

-Only 38% of women age 75+ have a spouse contributing to their total income8.
-Planning for the surviving spouse, usually a woman, helps provide more confidence she has the financial resources for flexibility and choice in care as the surviving spouse will be less likely to have support when long-term care may be needed.
+80% of women outlive their husbands.4 Planning for the surviving spouse, usually a woman, helps provide more confidence she has the financial resources for flexibility and choice in care as the surviving spouse will be less likely to have support when long-term care may be needed.